SuperDARN/pydarn/docs/index.md

-PyDARN is an open source python library for data visualization of SuperDARN data. support of Input/Output reading of SuperDARN DMAP format files.
+PyDARN is an open source python library for data visualization of SuperDARN data.
+PyDARN also includes support of Input/Output reading of SuperDARN DMAP format files via the io package [pyDARNio](https://pydarnio.readthedocs.io/en/latest/).

 ## Source Code